 |Back Injuries - Severe||Injuries such as a serious fracture or broken back.||£36,390 to £151,070|

 As you can see in the table above, how much compensation agricultural and farm machinery accident claims solicitors can secure for you depends on how severe the injury was.
-You can find out more about how claims are calculated by calling our team today.
+You can find out more about how farm accident compensation claims are calculated by calling our team today.

 Recovering compensation you are owed, whether for a farming or agricultural injury, or any other type of injury can be a difficult and time-consuming process.
-Finding the right solicitor, and worrying about how to make a claim can hamper or impede your recovery.
+Finding the right solicitor, and worrying about how to make a claim for farming accident compensation, can hamper or impede your recovery.

 Let Accident Claims UK step in and help.
 We can provide you with a No Win No Fee solicitor who will be able to work with you without asking for anything in terms of fees before you receive your settlement.
 This means that as a claimant, you will never take on any financial risk when making a claim.